 As of late 2003, Don and Phil were still performing, playing their string of Top 40 singles, whose worldwide record sales have now topped 40 million.
 Both were living in Tennessee and Don was the owner of a resort hotel in Muhlenberg County, Kentucky on Lake Malone.
 Don and Phil toured the United Kingdom in 2005 and in 2006, Phil sang a duet, "Sweet Little Corrina", with Country singer Vince Gill on his album "These Days".
 On September 7th, 2011, Phil Everly spoke at Buddy Holly's Hollywood Walk Of Fame induction, as he had been a pallbearer at Holly's funeral in 1959.

-The Everly Brothers have had 26 Billboard Top 40 singles and 35 Billboard Top 100 singles.
+The Everly Brothers had 27 Billboard Top 40 singles and 35 Billboard Top 100 singles.
 They hold the record for the most Top 100 singles by any duo and trail only Hall & Oates for the most Top 40 singles by a duo.
+In early April, 2014, "Cathy's Clown" was inducted into the Library of Congress’ National Recording Registry.